Managing X-Particles Licences

 You can close the licence on this computer if you are not currently using X-Particles but need to use the licence on another machine.

-Clicking this button will temporarily release the X-Particles licence so that you can use the licence on another machine (assuming this is an unlocked licence).
-You can use X-Particles on this machine again by clicking 'Allocate License' or by restarting Cinema 4D (in both cases this of course is dependent on a licence seat being available).
+Clicking this button will temporarily release the X-Particles licence so that you can use the licence on another machine.
+You can use X-Particles on this machine again by clicking 'Allocate License' or by restarting Cinema 4D (in both cases this is, of course, dependent on a licence seat being available).
 Note that this differs from the licence entry dialog box (see above) which lets you permanently disable an X-Particles licence on a machine until you deliberately re-enable it.

 If you have released the X-Particles licence on a machine you can re-allocate it by clicking this button.
 This assumes that a licence seat is available, of course.